 The interview bloopers.
-For you this interview might be one in a lifetime and completely changes your life.
-However, for the Embassy worker who is interviewing you, this is just one more day in his/her life, and after you there will come another dozen of super excited candidates.
-The most common mistake of unprepared candidates is that they tend to overwhelm the interviewer becoming too chatty, asking unnecessary questions and basically telling them their whole life.
-This obviously can cause a rejection feeling from the worker, and that’s a really unpleasant situation that we can easily avoid with the next tips:
+For you this interview might be once in a lifetime and may completely change your life.
+However, for the Embassy worker who is interviewing you, this is just one more day in his/her life, and after you there will be another dozen super excited candidates.
+The most common mistake of unprepared candidates is that they tend to overwhelm the interviewer becoming too chatty, asking unnecessary questions and basically telling them their whole life story.
+This obviously can cause a rejection feeling from the worker and that’s a really unpleasant situation that we can easily avoid with the following tips:

 - First of all, be nice and polite, and let them do their job.
-You can be friendly, of course, but don’t forget why you are there and that you are not having coffee with a friend.
+Of course, you can be friendly but don’t forget why you are there and that you are not having coffee with a friend.

-- They make the questions, not you.
-If there’s something you are not very sure about, ask first your agent or sponsor representative, normally we have most of the answers.
-If something could not be solved by your agent and we tell you to ask it in the Embassy, always do it in a polite way, and stick to that question.
+- They ask the questions, not you.
+If there’s something you are not very sure about, ask your agent or sponsor representative first.
+Normally, we have most of the answers.
+If something could not be resolved by your agent, we will tell you to ask it in the Embassy; always do it in a polite way, and stick to that question.
 Don’t bring a list of unsolved problems to the workers of US Embassy.

-- Respond their questions in an accurate and short way.
-Again, they have many interviews to conduct, so please, keep your answers short (you are encouraged to make full sentences, not saying just yes/no), but focus in what they asked and don’t tell them stories of life.
+- Respond to their questions in an accurate and short way.
+Again, they have many interviews to conduct, so please, keep your answers short (you are encouraged to make full sentences, not saying just yes/no), but focus on what they asked and don’t tell them life stories.

 Summarizing, you will do the best interview if you…

-- Double check all your documents (check you have the right picture size!)
+- Double check all your documents (check that you have the right picture size!)